KStockton/prototypeReaction/README.md

-# Welcom to Prototype Building Blocks
+# Welcome to Prototype Building Blocks

 ## The Goals and Objectives of this project is as below: